 Alternative to Regular Game Drives

 Game drives are amazing, but you remain on the outskirts of one of the most incredible ecosystems of Botswana: the rivers.
-A mokoro or boat safari is ideal for those seeking a serene alternative to traditional safaris and one that gives you a whole different perspective of wildlife.
+A mokoro safari is ideal for those seeking a serene alternative to traditional safaris and one that gives you a whole different perspective of wildlife.

-Best Destinations for Mokoro and Boat Safaris in Botswana
+Best Destinations for Mokoro Safaris in Botswana

 Okavango Delta